nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 Customizing this approach
 -------------------------

-This document describes the formation, approach and interaction of a CCoE.
+This document describes the formation of a CCoE.
 This guidance should be thought of as a generic proposal and not a one-size-fits-all design.
 The size of your organization and how it is structured should be taken into account when creating your CCoE.
 Feel free to customize this approach as needed.
 Instead of six committees you may find that breaking up the Security Committee into separate groups for Identity and Networking makes more sense in your organization - or you may find that the Automation and Product Catalog Committees should be merged.
 These are perfectly acceptable if the approach you take produces the desired results.
 The details listed here is available for those organizations looking for a place to start.

 Executive sponsorship
 ---------------------